 - Statistics.
 You can keep statistics on the number of allowed and blocked page requests by country and see the details in a report.
 This too can result in some large tables.
 The statistics can be filtered by a relative range or an absolute range of dates.
 The columns can be sorted in ascending or descending sequence.

-This extension is in release candidate status.
+This extension is in beta status.
 You should not use it on a production forum.

 Downloads and support